khaled-rahman/BatchLayout/othertools/README.md

 ```
 java -jar othertools/GephiLayouts-1.0.jar openord -i datasets/input/3elt_dual.gml -o datasets/output/3elt_dual.openord.gml -threads 8 -maxiters 600 -edgecut 0
 ```
-Here, `-i` indicates input file, `-o` indicates output file, `-threads` indicates number of threads to use and `-maxiters` indicates maximum n umber of iterations to run.
+Here, `-i` indicates input file, `-o` indicates output file, `-threads` indicates number of threads to use and `-maxiters` indicates maximum number of iterations to run.
 When `-edgecut 0` is used, then it will not cut any edge from the graph.
+It also supports other parameters which will be described later.

 If you have questions, please don't hesitate to ask me (Md.
 Khaledur Rahman) by sending email to morahma@iu.edu